Legend of the Greasepole: Resurrected

 “That is unnervingly awesome.
 So like, is it doing the coding?”

 Yes, Craig.
 It kind of totally is.
-I know zero GodotScript and all I can tell you is it looks a bit like these dudes baked their own riff on Python.
+I know zero GodotScript and all I can tell you is that the syntax looks like some dudes decided to bake their own riff on Python.

 Play Legend of the Greasepole